Elfsong/Luna/readme.md

 bash init_run.sh --openai_key [YOUR OPENAI KEY]
 ```

-This script
+This script:

 a) Installs the necessary Python libraries (specified in requirements.txt).

-b) Trains the necessary "Call GPT or NOT binary classifier" using training data created by us (in "data")
+b) Trains the necessary "Call GPT or NOT binary classifier" using training data created by us (in "data").

-c) Uses your provided OPENAI key to extract product_names and software_versions using the sample data from "samples"
+c) Uses your provided OPENAI key to extract product_names and software_versions using the sample data from "samples".

 To avoid training the model in step (b) please download the trained model from [MOUAD LINK] and place it in "filter_model"